Coaching has the power to deliver consistent, whole school strategies for improvement and change

 - Crossing the Bridge - Transition from Key Stage 2 to 3 - Turn a well researched average 39% dip in performance into a celebration of success for pupils as they move from primary to secondary school

 The Learning Cultures' curriculum team have now delivered the first suite of our new event The Importance of Key Stage 3 - Planning a springboard for Key Stage 4 and beyond across the country.
 This day looks at the content of the new curriculum in both key stage 2 and 3 focuses on some best practice strategies for change at Key Stage 3 to ensure that there is a continuity of learning and that all pupils are developing a range of skills so that they have the ability and levels of response to tackle the rigorous and more testing GCSE and A level content.
 We have used a wealth of current and respected research and best practice examples to develop this event and continue to add to and re-shape the content as new evidence of what works well emerges.
-The OFSTED report Key Stage 3: the wasted years? highlighted some of the issues that we address in this event.
-Click here to download a copy of the report or click here to read our shortened version.
+The OFSTED report Key Stage 3: the wasted years? highlighted some of the issues that we address in this event. or click here to read our shortened version.
 We have also created a questionnaire for those planning or reviewing their strategy for Key Stage 3 which may help to consider the main priorities for your setting.
 Click here to download a copy.

 - The Importance of Key Stage 3 - Planning a springboard for Key Stage 4 and beyond